Create a list of articles to read later. You will be able to access your list from any article in Discover.

 This is due to tidal locking, in which the tidal forces of Earth have slowed down the Moon's rotation so that it is now in synch with that of our planet.

 It was not until 1959 that the first images of the far side were taken by the Soviet spacecraft Luna 3.
-The first time any human saw it with the naked eye was in
+The first time any human saw it with the naked eye was in 1968, when the Apollo 8 astronauts orbited the Moon.

 The Moon's surface is not uniform.
 The side closest to Earth is covered with more maria, which are large basaltic plains formed by ancient volcanic eruptions - early astronomers thought they were large seas.

 The far side is distinguished by far more impact craters.
-These include the enormous South Pole-Aitkin basin, which is roughly 2,500
+These include the enormous South Pole-Aitkin basin, which is roughly 2,500 kilometres in diameter and 13 kilometres deep, and covers about a quarter of the Moon's surface.

 It's a common misconception that the far side is more heavily impacted due to the near side being protected by Earth.
+Instead it is thought that the Moon has been uniformly hit by asteroids, but the crust on the near side is much thinner.

 This means that after an asteroid strike, it is far more likely for volcanoes to erupt and fill in the far side's impact craters, thus smoothing the surface and forming the more prevalent maria seen today.